KNIME logo

 Variance

-Variance is a measure of the dispersion of a set of data points around their mean value.
-It indicates how much the values differ from the mean.
+Variance is a statistical measure that quantifies the spread of data points around the mean.

 Vega Altair

-Vega-Altair is a Python library for declarative statistical visualization.
-It enables easy creation of interactive and informative data graphics.
+Vega-Altair is a declarative visualization library for Python that enables the creation of interactive graphics.

 Violin plot